Skip to main content

 Request Property Information

-Property information can be found online or by making a formal request for a property letter.
+Property information can be found online, by contacting Development Services, or by making a formal request for a property letter.

 Find Property Information

-The City provides online access to information about zoning, land use, development permit areas, and utility rates.
+The City provides online access to general information about zoning, land use, development permit areas, and utility rates.
 However some details, such as water and sewer servicing information, must be requested directly from the City.
-Additionally, certain information can be found through other agencies, such as BC Assessment, the BC Land Title & Survey Authority, and the BC Agricultural Land Commission.
+Additionally, certain information can be found through other agencies, such as BC Assessment, the BC Land Title & Survey Authority, and the BC Archaeology Branch.

 Frequently Asked Questions